Ken Paxton to Newsmax: Texas Deserves Better Than Cornyn

 "And he was critical of him saying, suggesting that the Russian hoax and all that stuff was true."

-“He's also opposed him on the border wall,” Paxton added.
-“He's been for amnesty his entire career, and he's certainly been a fan of Joe Biden.
+"He's also opposed him on the border wall," Paxton added.
+"He's been for amnesty his entire career, and he's certainly been a fan of [former President] Joe Biden.

 "He helped them pass the Second Amendment restrictions, which we all hate here in Texas."